 Costs of divorce increase according to how much admin, back and forth and organisation needs to be done between the couple.
-If you have already created a separation agreement, and you both agree to fulfil the terms you laid out at the beginning of your separation, your divorce will be a lot more straightforward and less costly.
+If you’ve already created a separation agreement, and you both agree to fulfil the terms you laid out at the beginning of your separation, your divorce will be a lot more straightforward and less costly.

 What about in Scotland?

 In Scotland, the threshold for separation in order to qualify for divorce is lower – if you both consent to a divorce, you only need to be living separately for a year.
 If one partner doesn’t consent, you need to have been separated for two years.